fabiomaffioletti/spring-boot-starter-data-firebase/README.md

 ### Notes
 This is at its very early development stages.
 I did it because I found a lot of code and configuration duplication in every Firebase project I worked on.
-It is very far from what I would like it to be, but still I wanted to expose it to the community, hoping that it would be improved and used by people with the same needs as me.
+It is very far from what I would like it to be, but still I wanted to expose it to the community, hoping that it would be improved and used by people with the same needs as mines.

 I could not commit the firebase service account file I am using for testing, so if you would like to contribute, you should create the service account file and put it in the `src/test/resources/application.properties` file.